 Plan provisions.
-The plan provisions used in the measurement of the TOL as of June 30, 2017 are outlined in Exhibit II of Section 3.
+The plan provisions used in the measurement of the TOL as of June 30, 2018 are outlined in Exhibit II of Section 3.

 Actuarial assumptions.
-The Total OPEB Liability as of June 30, 2017 was determined by an actuarial valuation as of June 30, 2017.
+The Total OPEB Liability was measured as of June 30, 2018 and is based upon the GASB74 valuation as of June 30, 2017 with one exception.
+Segal removed 4,010 members that were deemed participants of non-participating employers.
+As part of the June 30, 2017 GASB74/75 audit, Moss Adams advised Segal that certain members that were included in the valuation were employed with non-participating employers.
+Segal worked with Moss Adams and NMRHCA staff to confirm and they excluded from this valuation.
 The mortality, retirement, disability, turnover and salary increase assumptions are based on the Public Employees Retirement Association (PERA) of New Mexico Annual Actuarial Valuation as of June 30, 2016 and the New Mexico Educational Retirement Board (ERB) Actuarial Experience Study as of June 30, 2016.
 In particular, the following actuarial assumptions were applied to all periods included in the measurement:

-Inflation 2.50% for ERB, 2.25% for PERA Salary increases Ranges from 3.25% to 12.50% based on years of service, including inflation Investment rate of return 7.25, net of OPEB plan investment expense and margin for adverse deviation including inflation Other assumptions Same as those shown in Exhibit I of this report.
-Health care trend 8.0% graded down to 4.5% over 14 years for Non-Medicare medical plan costs and 7.5% graded down to 4.5% over 12 for Medicare medical plan costs
+Inflation 2.50% for ERB, 2.25% for PERA

+Salary increases Ranges from 3.25% to 12.50% based on years of service, including inflation including inflation

+Investment rate of return 7.25, net of OPEB plan investment expense and margin for adverse deviation costs and 7.5% graded down to 4.5% over 12 for Medicare medical plan costs